Promise-dataanalyst/Hall-Registration-Data/README.md

 ### The above visuals report gives an overview of student registrations for 2024, breaking down details by state, gender, age and course preferences

 ### By Total number:
-The total number of students addmited in 2024 is 3147
+The total number of students that were addmitted in 2024 are 3147

 ### By State:
 Most students are from Ogun State.

 ### Gender Ratio:
-It's pretty balanced, with slightly more male students (51.64%) than female students (48.36%).
+Male gender has a higher percentage of male students (51.64%) compared to female students (48.36%).

  ### Age Group:
  The majority of students are 17 years old, making up the largest age group.